linzhi2013/gbseqextractor/README.md

-      -t                    output the taxonomy lineage on ID line [False] -s                    output the species name on the ID line [False] -l                    output the seq length on the ID line [False] -rv                   reverse and complement the sequences if the gene is on minus strand [False] -F                    only output full length genes,i.e., exclude the genes with '>' or '<' in their location [False]
+      -t                    output the taxonomy lineage on ID line [False] -s                    output the species name on the ID line [False] -l                    output the seq length on the ID line [False] -rv                   reverse and complement the sequences if the gene is on minus strand.
+Always True!
+      -F                    only output full length genes,i.e., exclude the genes with '>' or '<' in their location [False]

 ## Author
 Guanliang MENG